 Tai chi is the creation of effort through natural movement.

 Popular conception of Tai Chi is shallow, primitive, and generally incorrect.
-Tai Chi is not a slow, relaxing dance.
-Tai Chi is not a mystical cultivation and realignment of universal energy.
+Tai Chi is not to be sold as the mystical cultivation and realignment of universal energy.
+Tai Chi is not the process of swaying awkwardly from pose to pose.
 Most “practitioners” today are either conmen, or the delusional/overly-esoteric types that buy their products.

 Roundness of movement is a trademark of Tai Chi.
-These circular movements express the strength and functionality of a human body.
+These circular movements express the strength and functionality of the human body.

-Tai chi practice takes years of training and lengthy mastering of basic principles.
+Tai chi practice takes years of training to master its basic principles.
 It requires total concentration and attention in every training session.
-A serious practice requires dedication, hard work, and lots of patience.
-Because of this, one must understand clearly that this martial art is quite complex and to master it requires a competent mentor.
-Please remember, no matter how good your teacher is, a shallow attitude will not bring you any results!
-Above all else, you must be ready to separate yourself from the pre-conceived notions and superstitions that hold you back.
+You must be ready to separate yourself from the pre-conceived notions and superstitions that hold you back.
 Do it consciously, and always stay in the present moment.